HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/limitations/index.md

 -   The bulk updates feature does not have project scope (HCL Digital Experience Projects) capabilities.
 -   Only the following actions are currently available:
     - Update the expiration date of content items
-    - Add, Remove, and Replace owners and authors of content items
+    - Add, remove, and replace owners and authors of content items
 -   When updating expiration dates, updates can only be applied in bulk to content items, site areas, authoring templates, components, categories, and items with Edit access.
 -   When updating expiration dates, items that are not assigned a workflow are excluded from the updates.
 -   When updating expiration dates, you can only select a date and the default time is 12:00 a.m.